Find out how many calories you burn while weeding to find out whether this task offers other positive results too.

 Can you lose weight from weeding?

-That being said, even if you never do any resistance training, weeding will likely not be enough to help you grow and strengthen these muscles.
+That being said, even if you never do any resistance training, weeding is typically not challenging enough to help you grow these muscles.

 To do this, you would turn to resistance training workouts with heavier weights.

 At the same time, the potential improvements in muscle endurance are still welcome.